DeeJay2545/C-Plus-Plus-Projects/README.md

 # C-Projects
-Various C++ Projects from the Spring of 2020
+A few C++ Projects from the Spring of 2020.
+Currently includes a hexpath finder and a Sudoku solver.